The peer mentoring program is an awesome opportunity to share your experiences with people your own age and make new friends in your community.

 We connect you with fun activities and help you to become familiar with the services that are available in the community.

 You may be feeling a bit lost as you settle in this new country, learning new ways of interacting with people, learning a new language and missing your previous life and connections.
-If you are feeling lonely, shy or low in self confidence, come and join the group activities, have some fun and start to feel like you belong in your community.
+Come and join the group activities, have some fun and start to feel like you belong in your community.

 What is a peer mentoring?